uchicago-dsi/textbook-datascience-1/textbook/12/chapter11-glossary.md

 - the sum of all probabilities of elements in the sample space equals 1

 ## Probability Density Function (pdf)
 A function to compute probabilities for continuous random variables.
-Unlike the discrete case, where all probabilities in a sample space will sum to 1, in the continuous case this corresponds to an area of 1 under the curve of the probability density function.
+Unlike the discrete case, where all probabilities in a sample space will sum to 1, in the continuous case, this corresponds to an area of 1 under the curve of the probability density function.

+## Center
+A summary statistic of the data that measures the center of a distribution.
+Measures of center are often calculated using mean, expected value, median, or mode.

+## Spread
+A summary statistic of the data that measures how the data is dispersed.
+Measures of spread include variance and standard deviation.

 ## Expected Value
 A common measure of the center of a random variable, defined by $\mu(X)$ or $E(X)$.
 This describes the average value of the sample space.
+For a discrete distribution, this corresponds to a weighted average, with the given probabilities as weights.
+For example, given $x_1, ...,x_n$ elements in a sample space with associated probabilities $p_1, p_2, ..., p_n$, we find the mean by computing
+> $\mu = \sum_{i=1}^n x_i*p_i$.

 ## Variance
 The spread of data, symbolized by $\sigma^2(X)=Var(X)$.
 This describes how the data is dispersed.

 ## Standard Deviation
 The square root of the variance symbolized by $\sigma(X)$.
-The standard deviation is a measure of how far each element is from the mean, in fact we can think of it as an average measure of how far all our data is from the mean.
+The standard deviation is a measure of how far each element is from the mean.
+In other words, the standard deviation is the average measure of how far all our data is from the mean.

 ## Sample Mean
 Measure of center for an empirical distribution.
 Defined as: